ricardoareiaslinhares/frenteJS/README.md

 ### Installation
+You can just copy the file into your project:

-For TS projects simply go to the src/FrenteJS/frente.ts, download the file and include it in your project.
+ - For TS projects simply go to the src/FrenteJS/frente.ts, download the file and include it in your project.

-For JS projects download from dist/FrenteJS/frente.js
+ - For JS projects download from dist/FrenteJS/frente.js

+ You can also start with a template for TypeScript and Tailwind projects, that already contains some UI elements and Componentes made:

+ ` git clone -b ts-tw-template https://github.com/genaiPT/frenteJS.git `

+ After cloning and installing with npm, run `npm run watch` to launch the TS and Tailwing compilers in watch mode, and start a dev server using extensions like liveserver (in vscode at least).

 ### Usage